1766 Karl Joseph Riepp Dreifaltigkeits Organ

 The smaller Holy Ghost organ and the large Holy Trinity organ of the Benedictine Abbey of Ottobeuren/Unterallgäu, founded in 764, are the only surviving instruments built by Karl Joseph Riepp and are both almost completely original.
 Due to their construction, quality craftsmanship and especially unique architecture and sound, they are an extremely important part of our international organ heritage.

-The Rococo basilica choir has a reverberation time up to 6 seconds.
+The Rococo basilica sanctuary has a reverberation time up to 6 seconds.

 The organ was recorded in Okt.
 2012/Jan.
 2013 with 48 kHz, 24 bit, multi-channel, using the multi-release technique introduced by OrganArt.
 All stops were recorded with multiple release levels for short, medium and long key attacks for optimal acoustical mapping.
 Additionally recorded were up to three native tremulant sounds (no simulation!)